My KPFA - A Historical Footnote

 HARD RAIN In 1963, The Committee, a San Francisco improvisational group that had splintered off from Second City in Chicago, gave a live performance before an audience in KPFA's recital studio.
 One of its members gave a spirited rendition of a new song by someone named Bob Dylan, whom none of us in the control room had heard of.
 It was, we all thought, the funniest thing on the program, and it brought the house down.

 IT'S MORNING IN BERKELEY!
 During the years I was working at KPFA, this would have been played approximately 1500 times.
 It was KPFA's sign-on music, and was already in place when Alan Rich joined the station in the fall of '53, he tells me.
 I t's the duet for soprano and contralto, "Wir eilen mit schwachen, doch emsigen Schritten", from J. S. Bach's Cantata No 78, "Jesu, der du meine Seele", sung by the legendary Teresa Stich Randall and Dagmar Hermann, Anton Heiler at the organ, with the Choir and Orchestra of the Bach Guild [a pick-up ensemble drawn from the Vienna State Opera Chorus and Orchestra] under Felix Prohaska, Bach Guild BG537.
+For me, it's given an additional poignancy by the fact that years later a dear friend chose it before he died as a principle part of his funeral music.

 WILL OGDON TALKS WITH ALAN RICH, former KPFA music director and, at the time of their conversation, music critic for the New York Times.
 Alan discusses his daily routine and describes the paper’s status and the ability of its music critics to enhance the reputation and career of performing artists.
 1962